 Brisbane

-Brisbane is the capital of Queensland and with a population of nearly 2 1/2 million is the states largest city.
-With the beautiful Gold Coast and Sunshine Coast to the south and north of the city respectively there is plenty to keep visitors busy!
+Brisbane is the capital of Queensland and the state’s largest city, with a population of nearly 2 1/2 million.
+The beautiful Gold Coast and Sunshine Coast are to the south and north of the city, respectively, so there is plenty to keep visitors busy!

 Read more – 20 things to do in South Bank Brisbane